capognavalerio/frontend-startertkit/README.md

 LESS structure
 -----------

-- controls: these are reusable elements used in the project.
+- components: these are reusable elements used in the project.
 - pages: styles specific to individual pages.
 - layouts: styles specific to different page layouts.
 - theme: all configuration